grantcarthew/start-prototype/docs/cli/start-config.md

   This file will be skipped at runtime.

 Agent 'broken':
-  Command template missing required {prompt} placeholder
+  Command template missing {prompt} placeholder

 ✓ Changes saved, but configuration has warnings
   Run 'start config validate' for full validation details.